 Calling all chocolate lovers!
 In the middle of February Amsterdam hosts its very own Chocolate Festival.
 Here you will find over 80 stalls who will teach you about chocolate making, explain the difference between good and bad cocoa, and of course have plenty of tasters for you to try.
 Check out their website to learn more about this event and all the offerings.

 Amsterdam Chocoa Festival: Sat, Feb 20, 2021 – Sun, Feb 21, 2021

 Where to Stay in Amsterdam

-Amsterdam is a city with quite a few different neighbors to stay in.
-All of which are unique and choosing the best area for you depends on son your needs as a traveler.
+Amsterdam is a city with quite a few different neighbours to stay in.
+All of which are unique and choosing the best area for you depends on son your needs as a traveller.
 I have created a complete area guide for Amsterdam to help you figure out where it is best to stay for you!
 Find here: “Best Place to Stay in Amsterdam“.

 Here are some options if you are looking for something in a beautiful area and in close proximity to other attractions.

 Tips for visiting Amsterdam in February

 - Pack warm clothing